sjoerdvankreel/firefly-synth-2/static/Manual.md

 Snap: snaps the phase to DAW project time, if available (i.e. not freewheeling).<br/>
 In free mode, clicking around in the DAW transport has no effect.<br/>
 In snap mode, setting transport to X.Y bars resets the LFO phase to "where it would have been", counting back from project time zero.
+* Seed: random seed for the backing random generators of noise-based LFOs.
+* Sync: switches between time-based and tempo-based (bars).
+* Smooth: this is a smoothing filter applied to the final output only.
+Does not affect the individual subslots.